Food for Thought

 Food for Thought Book Discussion

-Led by Mount Prospect Public Library Readers’ Advisors, the Food for Thought Book Discussions will give you food for thought all year!
-Food for Thought selections offer a variety of books ranging from classics to non-fiction to popular fiction.
-This book discussion meets on the first Wednesday of each month in Meeting Room B in two sessions: Session 1 meets from noon-1 p.m. and Session 2 meets from 2-3 p.m.
-Registration is required.
-Books will be available 30 days prior to the discussion at the Fiction/AV/Teen Services desk.
-Attendees must be registered in order to claim a book.
+Led by Mount Prospect Public Library Readers’ Advisors, the Food for Thought Book Discussion will give you food for thought all year round!
+Food for Thought selections offer a variety of books drawing from popular fiction, non-fiction, and hidden gems.
+This book discussion meets on the first Wednesday of each month from 1-2 p.m. in Meeting Room B. Books will be available 30 days prior to the discussion at the Fiction/AV/Teen Services desk.

 Before We Were Yours by Lisa Wingate

 A tale inspired by firsthand accounts about the notoriously corrupt Tennessee Children's Home Society follows the efforts of a Baltimore assistant D.A. to uncover her parents' fateful secrets in the wake of a political attack and a chance encounter with a stranger.